 Onesies - I call these baby jumpsuits!
 They are so easy and save space in the hospital bag!
 One piece wonder and it covers the whole body.

 Organic Wipes, creams, lotions - The reason I mentioned "Organic" is because there are so many lotions and creams that are highly fragranced and may irritate your baby's skin.
 I would go for an ACO - Australian Certified Organic label to be safe.
-I am a great believer in natural ingredients and products, we include these items in our pregnancy boxes so feel free to check them out.
-You can shop our boxes here.

 Organic Baby Balm - Balm may be used around the nappy area, massaged onto dry skin including skin affected by eczema.